 When I say "questionable cash flow sources," I mean items such as changes in taxes payable, tax benefits from stock options, and asset sales, among others.
 That's not to say that companies booking these as sources of cash flow are weak, or are engaging in any sort of wrongdoing, or that everything that comes up questionable in my graph is automatically bad news.
 But whenever a company is getting more than, say, 10% of its cash from operations from these dubious sources, investors ought to make sure to refer to the filings and dig in.

-With 13.0% of operating cash flow coming from questionable sources, Ingles Markets investors should take a closer look at the underlying numbers.
-Within the questionable cash flow figure plotted in the TTM period above, other operating activities (which can include deferred income taxes, pension charges, and other one-off items) provided the biggest boost, at 13.6% of cash flow from operations.
+With questionable cash flows amounting to only 9.3% of operating cash flow, Ingles Markets's cash flows look clean.
+Within the questionable cash flow figure plotted in the TTM period above, other operating activities (which can include deferred income taxes, pension charges, and other one-off items) provided the biggest boost, at 13.8% of cash flow from operations.
 Overall, the biggest drag on FCF came from capital expenditures.
-Ingles Markets investors may also want to keep an eye on accounts receivable, because the TTM change is 2.6 times greater than the average swing over the past 5 fiscal years.
+Ingles Markets investors may also want to keep an eye on accounts receivable, because the TTM change is 2.5 times greater than the average swing over the past 5 fiscal years.

 A Foolish final thought